 - Lead Retrieval: It is recommended that all exhibitors rent a Lead Retrieval unit to collect and store sales leads.

-- Material Handling: If you ship a booth to the warehouse or directly to the Ernest N. Morial Convention Center, you will be responsible for the Material Handling fees associated with the movement of your freight within the hall.
+- Material Handling: If you ship a booth to the warehouse or directly to the Huntington Convention Center of Cleveland, you will be responsible for the Material Handling fees associated with the movement of your freight within the hall.
 The final cost is based on the weight of your freight.